sgabre/TestHarness/Documents/FirmwareIntegrationTesting.md

 ### Scope

-The purpose of Component testing is to TBD
+The purpose of Firmware Integration Testing is to verify that individual firmware components/modules interact correctly when integrated.
+It ensures proper data flow, communication, and functionality across modules while detecting issues like interface mismatches, incorrect dependencies, and integration errors.

 ### Testbench